 - Receipts for Final Distribution Required

-Tip – Make sure all documents that are required for the filing are submitted in the same transaction or envelope.
+Tip – Make sure to submit all required documents for the filing in the same transaction or envelope.

 - Submit Proposed Order with Application/Petition

 Tip – Make sure to submit your Proposed Order with your Application/Petition in the same transaction.